 Before you talk to your IP, it is useful to gather the information they will need for your proposal.
 Having this on hand will save time when putting together your proposal.

 Typical types of information/paperwork that they’ll need:

-- Your latest mortgage statement (and statements for any other secured loans, if applicable) to inform your creditors of any equity in your property(ies)
+- Your latest mortgage statement (and statements for any other secured loans, if applicable)

 - All recent creditor correspondence (so we can note the account numbers, addresses and latest outstanding balances)

 - Evidence of rent payment amounts (if you’re a tenant) – either a copy of your rental/tenancy agreement or your bank statement

 - Details of any vehicle finance (if applicable) – a copy of the relevant HP/finance agreement(s) or the latest statement you’ve received from the lender

 - Details of any other financial policies such as life insurance, health insurance and pension contributions – copies of relevant documentation showing payment amount(s)

 Your IP is the qualified professional so they will do most of the work in proposing your IVA.
 You will need to be honest with your IP however and communicate with them when they need your information.
 If your IVA is agreed then you will no longer have to talk to your unsecured creditors, you will pay the agreed payments to your IP who will then look after your IVA and distribute the funds as appropriate.